acceliance/IngeniBridge/Readme.txt

 	-		Metamodel regeneration access
 	-		Metamodel regeneration + Application Neutrality pattern (the application intelligently uses the metamodel to auto adapt to changes/evolutions on it)

+IngeniBridge.Server/WebDeploy
+	-	This folder contains the full Ingenibridge Server binaries ready to deploy in your on-premises IIS

 IngeniBridge.Code_documentation
 	- Documentation for the Core library